Induced Norm Analysis of Linear Systems for Nonnegative Input Signals: Preliminaries, Motivations, and Problem Settings

 This obviously satisfies the axioms of a norm and is referred to as the $L_{p+}$ induced norm in this paper.
 Due to the restriction to nonnegative input signals, we can readily see that the very basic property $\|G\|_{p+}\le \|G\|_{p}\ (p\in[1,\infty),\ p=\infty)$ holds.

 We define the positive semidefinite cone $\PSD^{n}\subset \bbS^n$, the copositive cone $\COP^{n}\subset \bbS^n$, and the nonnegative cone $\NN^{n}\subset \bbS^n$ as follows:

 The semidefinite programming problem (SDP) and the copositive programming problem (COP) are convex optimization problems in which we minimize a linear objective function over the linear matrix inequality (LMI) constraints on $\PSD$ and $\COP$, respectively.
 As mentioned in \cite{Dur_2010}, the COP is a co-NP complete problem and hence numerically intractable in general.
 However, the convex optimization problems on $\PSD+\NN$ with ``$+$'' being the Minkowski sum is essentially an SDP and hence numerically tractable.
 Since $\PSD\subset \PSD+\NN\subset \COP$ obviously holds, we can therefore apply an inner approximation to $\COP$ with $\PSD+\NN$ and solve a COP in a sufficient fashion.
+In particular, since $\PSD^n+\NN^n=\COP^n\ (n\le 4)$ holds \cite{Dur_2010}, we can solve a COP exactly if $n\le 4$.